 - Add vintage elements to tie it all together.

 Overall, I can’t believe we have completed this room challenge and was able to tie it all together.
 I have loved every minute of this and can’t wait to join in for another challenge!
 Eventually finish up the 1/2 bath behind that door?
 Or maybe tackle something even bigger, like redoing our master bath?
 The wheels are churning!

-Have you checked out the other participants in this challenge?
+So have you checked out the other participants in this challenge?
 You have head over to Calling it Home, and see all the other bloggers big reveals!
 Certainly, some serious rock stars over there and I’m honored to be a part of it!